Skip to content

 The observability data is cheap to collect because it’s literally a counter that increments every time the tool’s implementation function is called.
 No extra instrumentation required.

-One of Ishvana’s more advanced features is parallel delegation — when Ishvana (the orchestrator) fires multiple specialist agents simultaneously on a multi-domain request.
-Parallel delegation uses a tool called delegate_parallel that takes an array of {agent, task, context} objects and fires each one via asyncio.gather().
+One of Ishvana’s more advanced features is parallel delegation — when Ishvana (the orchestrator) fires multiple specialist handlers simultaneously on a multi-domain request.
+Parallel delegation uses a local dispatch path that takes an array of {agent, task, context} objects and runs each one concurrently.

-The delegate_parallel tool lives in the registry like any other tool, and it’s registered to Ishvana specifically.
-When Ishvana decides to use it, the tool implementation fans out to the specialist agents concurrently and returns their combined results.
+The parallel dispatch surface lives in the registry like any other tool, and it’s registered to Ishvana specifically.
+When Ishvana decides to use it, the implementation fans out to the specialist agents concurrently and returns their combined results.

-The whole parallel-delegation capability depends on the registry, because the registry is where the specialist agents’ interfaces are declared.
-Ishvana couldn’t call into Hawken’s generation tool without the registry telling her what the interface looks like.
+The whole parallel-delegation capability depends on the registry, because the registry is where the specialist agents’ local interfaces are declared.
+Ishvana cannot call into a specialist route unless the registry knows what that route accepts and returns.

 A few things worth noting: